ni1985/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Part of a course project for "The Data scientist's toolbox" course bu Coursera
+Part of a course project for "The Data scientist's toolbox" course by Coursera